We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Code Solutions

-# Find the index of the start value
+# Find the index at which the sequence equals the starting number

 start_index = gray_code.index(start)